zero318/thcrap-patches/TH8_ExtendedTrial/README.txt

 0.02:
 -Attempted to fix a bug where TIME_THRES_MET was returning your current time orb count instead of which threshold had been met because I forgot a MOV EAX,EDX

+0.03:
+-Tried again to fix TIME_THRES_MET.
+Even after adding the MOV EAX,EDX I still didn't actually jump to that line when neither threshold has been met.
+-Added the auto-bomb mechanic.
+This completely replaces the border between life and death.
+There's some weird reference to a replay manager though, so it may desync the crap out of everything.
+-Tried just dumping the original trial ECL files into thpatch to see if it replicates the pattern differences.
+This is probably a horrible idea that'll break things, but it seems to be working so far.
+(Apparently the ANM indices changed so it all looks terrible.
+Left the files in but turned off.)
+-Tried to change all the bomb data to match the trials.
+I don't really know what half of it does though, so it might just break instead.
+(Seems like it isn't working, so binhacks temporarily disabled)
+-Added a cool custom title screen thing.